JetBrains/kotlin-web-site/docs/topics/kotlin-tips.md

 ## Return and throw with the Elvis operator

 [Elvis](null-safety.md#elvis-operator) has entered the building once more!
-Seb explains why the operator is named after the famous singer, and how you can use `?:` in Kotlin to return or throw.
+Sebastian explains why the operator is named after the famous singer, and how you can use `?:` in Kotlin to return or throw.
 The magic behind the scenes?
 [The Nothing type](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-nothing.html).

 <video width="560" height="315" href="L8aFK7QrbA8" title="Kotlin Tips: Return and Throw with the Elvis Operator"/>